Pnaghavi/pnaghavi.github.io/_pages/teaching.md

 author_profile: true
 ---

-* University of Florida, Gainesville, FL, USA <br/>
+* University of Florida, Department of Computer Information Science and Engineering, Gainesville, FL, USA <br/>
 Role: Teaching Assistant 2023-2024	<br/>
   - More details to come in the coming months